WhatsApp: Security and privacy

 On December 16, 2020, a claim that WhatsApp gave Google access to private messages was included in the anti-trust case against the latter.
-As the complaint is heavily redacted due to being an ongoing case, it doesn't disclose whether this alleged tampering with the app's end-to-end encryption or simply Google accessing user backups.
+As the complaint was heavily redacted due to being an ongoing case, it did not disclose whether this was alleged tampering with the app's end-to-end encryption, or Google accessing user backups.

-In January 2021, WhatsApp announced an update to their Privacy Policy which stated that WhatsApp would share user data with Facebook and its "family of companies" beginning February 2021.
+In January 2021, WhatsApp announced an updated privacy policy which stated that WhatsApp would share user data with Facebook and its "family of companies" beginning February 2021.
 Previously, users could opt-out of such data sharing, but the new policy removed this option.
-The new Privacy Policy would not apply within the EU, as it is illegal under the GDPR.
+The new privacy policy would not apply within the EU, as it is illegal under the GDPR.
 Facebook and WhatsApp were widely criticized for this move.
-The enforcement of the privacy policy was postponed from February 8 to May 15, 2021, WhatsApp announced they have no plans to limit the functionality of the app for those who don't approve the new terms.
-WhatsApp do not limit the app: they simply insist it cannot be used without acceding.
+The enforcement of the privacy policy was postponed from February 8 to May 15, 2021, WhatsApp announced they had no plans to limit the functionality of the app for those who did not approve the new terms.

-On October 15, 2021, WhatsApp announced that it would begin offering an end-to-end encryption service for chat backups, meaning no third party (including both WhatsApp and the cloud storage vendor) will have access to a user's information.
-This new encryption feature adds an additional layer of protection to chat backups stored either on Apple iCloud or Google Drive.
+On October 15, 2021, WhatsApp announced that it would begin offering an end-to-end encryption service for chat backups, meaning no third party (including both WhatsApp and the cloud storage vendor) would have access to a user's information.
+This new encryption feature added an additional layer of protection to chat backups stored either on Apple iCloud or Google Drive.

-On November 29, 2021, an FBI document was uncovered by Rolling Stone, revealing that WhatsApp responds to warrants and subpoenas from the law enforcement within minutes, providing user metadata to the authorities.
-The metadata includes things like the user's contact information and their address book.
+On November 29, 2021, an FBI document was uncovered by Rolling Stone, revealing that WhatsApp responds to warrants and subpoenas from law enforcement within minutes, providing user metadata to the authorities.
+The metadata includes the user's contact information and address book.